DogFoodAdvisor is reader supported See how

 The third ingredient is sweet potato.
 Sweet potatoes are a gluten-free source of complex carbohydrates in a dog food.
 They are naturally rich in dietary fiber and beta carotene.

-The fourth ingredient is herring oil.
+The seventh ingredient is herring oil.
 Herring oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high-quality fats boast the highest bioavailability to dogs and humans.

 Depending on its level of freshness and purity, herring oil should be considered a commendable addition.

-The fifth ingredient is hydrolyzed fish protein, it is considered a meat concentrate, as fish proteins contain almost 300% more protein than fresh fish itself.
+The eighth ingredient is hydrolyzed fish protein, it is considered a meat concentrate, as fish proteins contain almost 300% more protein than fresh fish itself.
 Being hydrolyzed means the fish has been chemically broken-down into its component amino acids.
 Hydrolyzed proteins are considered hypoallergenic as they are not identifiable by the body to trigger allergy reactions.

 From here the list goes on to include a number of other items.
 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of the product.